Cutoff for Almost All Random Walks on Abelian Groups: Introduction and Statement of Results

-\begin{intrormkt} For $k \gg \log \abs G$ with $\log k \ll \log \abs G$, cutoff has been established for all Abelian groups, at an explicit time, and this time is an upper bound on the mixing time for arbitrary (not just Abelian) groups; see \S\ref{sec-p2:intro:previous-work:ad-conj}.
-It is not difficult to show the explicit time given is asymptotically equivalent to $t_\infty(k,\abs G)$, which in turn is equivalent to $t_*(k, \abs G)$; see, eg, \cite[\cref{res-p0:re:app:s*:eqsim:k>>log}]{HOt:rcg:supp}. \end{intrormkt}

-\begin{intrormkt} This article establishes cutoff in a variety of set-ups, but always in the regime $1 \ll \log k \ll \log \abs G$.
+\begin{subtheorem-num}{intrormkT} \begin{intrormkt} This article establishes cutoff in a variety of set-ups, but always in the regime $1 \ll \log k \ll \log \abs G$.
 This leaves the regimes $k \asymp 1$ and $\log k \asymp \log \abs G$, for which there is no cutoff for any choice of generators: when $k \asymp 1$, this holds whenever the group is nilpotent; when $\log k \asymp \log \abs G$, this holds for all groups.
 The former result is due to \textcite{DSc:growth-rw}; we give a short exposition of this in \cite[\S\ref{sec-p5:const-k}]{HOt:rcg:abe:extra}.
-The latter result is proved in \S\ref{sec-p2:conc-rmks:roichman} below; the mixing time~is~order~1. \textcite[Theorems~3.3.1 and~3.4.7]{D:phd} establishes a more general result for $\log k \asymp \log \abs G$. \end{intrormkt}
+We prove the latter in \cref{res-p2:conc-rmks:roichman} below; the mixing time is order~1. \textcite[Theorems~3.3.1 and~3.4.7]{D:phd} establishes a more general result for $\log k \asymp \log \abs G$. \end{intrormkt}

 \begin{intrormkt} Our approach lifts the walk $S$ from the Abelian Cayley graph $G(Z)$ to a walk $W$ on the free Abelian group with $k = \abs Z$ generators.
 Note that the walk $W$ is independent of $Z$, ie of \emph{which} $k$ generators are used.
-We then study the lifted walk $W$, in particular its entropic profile, before projecting back from $W$ to $S$.
+We study the lifted walk $W$, in particular its entropic profile, before projecting back from $W$ to $S$.
 This gives us a candidate mixing time; see \S\ref{sec-p2:intro:previous-work:generic-ent} and \S\ref{sec-p2:cutoff1:ent:method}. \end{intrormkt}

 \begin{intrormkt} The theorem is established via two distinct approaches: the former applies for $k$ not growing too rapidly; the second can be seen as a refinement of the first, optimised for larger $k$, where the first breaks down.
 We combine the two approaches to analyse an interim regime of $k$.